zhangxinghub/zhangxinghub.github.io/README.md

 -  **[Doing Less for More: Consumer Search and Undertreatment in Credence Service Markets](https://arxiv.org/abs/2503.21175)**, with Xiaoyan Xu, Weishi Lim, and Jeff Cai

--  **Chitchat Matters: How Does Chatbot Influence Trust in Customer-AI Interactions**, with Yunfeng Lu, Yohanes Eko Riyanto, and Georgios Christopoulos
-> **The Best Paper Award** in 2018 National Annual Conference of Game Theory and Experimental Economics in China

 ### Awards and Fellowships